How does the Homeownership Program work?

 Habitat for Humanity will select the design of the house based on the lot size and needs of the partner family.
 Structural modification can be made to accommodate the needs of homeowners or family members.

 Habitat homeowners can sell their home at any time.
-However, Habitat for Humanity has the first right of refusal to ensure the home can continue to serve local families.
-Furthermore, habitat homes are deed restricted which limits their resale value to guarantee the home is affordable at the time of purchase.
+However, Habitat for Humanity maintains the first right of refusal to ensure the home can continue to serve local families.
+Furthermore, Habitat homes are deed restricted which limits their resale value to guarantee the home is affordable at the time of purchase.

 What kind of homes does Habitat for Humanity build?

 Habitat houses are typically built using wood frame construction, Gypsum board interior walls, vinyl siding and asphalt shingle roofs.
-In the Harris Crossing subdivision, all homes are modestly sized with the number of rooms depended on the needs of a partner family.
+In the Harris Crossing subdivision and the North Jefferson Street properties, all homes are modestly sized with the number of rooms determined by the needs of a partner family.

 Does Habitat for Humanity accept individuals with a criminal background?